 Williamson was briefly married and has one daughter, India Emma, who was born in 1990.

-Check out fellow presidential candidate Kamala Harris’ net worth.
+Keep reading to see fellow presidential candidate Elizabeth Warren’s net worth.

 - New York Sen. Kirsten Gillibrand’s Net Worth